City Steam Chillin’ Wheat Ale

 Or, more likely, they just don’t really care all that much and just want the cheapest option.
 We all know Two Roads has shown themselves to be one of the most capable contract brewers on the planet, and I’m sure that doesn’t come cheap.
 We also know that City Steam brewmaster Ron Page has been friends with Two Roads brewmaster Phil Markowski for decades…

 So it made sense to move the operation down there when Two Roads became operational.
 So why the move to Stony Creek?
-I’ve heard rumblings that Page left or thought about leaving City Steam in the fall of 2015.
-I have no idea what – if anything – happened with that.
-Feel free to make crap up about this whole thing.
-After all, City Steam Brewery contract bottles are totally a hot beer scene topic.
+Who knows.
+After all, City Steam Brewery contract bottles aren’t exactly a hot beer scene topic.

 Anyway, City Steam says: